kaephya/handymath/README.md

 - The game runs in an infinite loop, randomly generating simple math problems of addition, subtraction, or multiplication.
 - The user can solve the problems by holding up hand gestures of numbers 1-9, one digit at a time.
 - An image is captured and run through a machine learning model.
 The model's output is processed to predict the digit that the user is holding up.
 - A predicted digit is saved if it matches the answer.
-AFterwards, the game provides feedback on the correct partial answer.
+Afterwards, the game provides feedback on the correct partial answer.
 - If the full answer is correct, the score is recorded, and a new question is generated.